ElAwbery/Lucky_Egg/README.md

 ## Motivation

 Lucky Egg is a self-directed project in which I build a web framework from scratch in order to understand the principles of web development from the ground up.
-My learning style is unusual in that I want to understand the principles with which I am working.
+My learning style for this project is unusual in that I want to understand the principles with which I am working.
 Although the final product will be an app that could be easily made with a modern web framework, my intention is not simply to make an app, but to fully understand how each component of the web architecture functions and how it contributes to the finished product.

 This approach would be inefficient if my purpose was simply to build a web site.
 It is usual and sometimes necessary to accept complex tools as given: many people build good sites using code they don't fully understand.
 My purpose here is to understand how web development works systematically, not to learn tools to make products.